lexik/LexikFormFilterBundle/Resources/doc/index.md

-1. Installation
+A. Installation
-2. Configuration
+B. Configuration
-3. Provided form types
+C. Provided form types
-4. Working with the filters
+D. Working with the filters
-    * Simple example
+    * 1. Simple example
-    * Inner workings
+    * 2. Inner workings
-    * Customize condition operator (and/or)
+    * 3. Customize condition operator (and/or)
-    * Filter customization
+    * 4. Filter customization
-    * Working with entity associations and embeddeding filters
+    * 5. Working with entity associations and embeddeding filters
-    * Doctrine embeddables
+    * 6. Doctrine embeddables
-    * Create your own filter type
+    * 7. Create your own filter type
-5. The FilterTypeExtension
+E. The FilterTypeExtension

-1. Installation
+A. Installation
 ===============

 Add the bundle to your `composer.json` file: